microsoft/aed-blockchain-learn-content/README.md

 **Status:** In review

-### Module: Use Solidity to write Ethereum smart contracts
+### Module: Write Ethereum smart contracts by using Soliidity

 1. Introduction
 2. Learn what smart contracts are